Data and Sample Sharing Policy (version 6.3)

 In addition, several areas of research are currently being explored by PhD students or researchers at Oxford and UNAM, and are therefore considered protected until the completion of the project.
 These include, but are not limited to, studying the genetics of diabetes, kidney function, adiposity, blood pressure, cognitive function and blood lipids, Mendelian randomisation studies of these phenotypes, and use of polygenic risk scores for predicting cardio-metabolic mortality.
 We are particularly focused on studying genetic admixture and/or local ancestry in the context of cardiometabolic traits.
 Applications for projects that overlap significantly with protected projects may therefore require further discussion before approval.

-External projects (open access and collaborations) that have been approved and have an access agreement in place are listed below (last updated 22 October 2025).
+External projects (open access and collaborations) that have been approved and have an access agreement in place are listed below (last updated 24 April 2026).

 |

-Principal investigator: Dr Christina Magnussen |
+Principal Investigator: Dr Christina Magnussen |

 |